chazzka/clanekforest/clanek.md

 The contamination parameter is to control the proportion of anomalies in the dataset.
 Usually, this has to be known beforehand.
 This parameter has a huge impact on the final result of the detection.
-However, this is a problem because we sometimes
-For this experiment, we prepared a dataset containing 25% anomalies and tested the behavior of the Isolation Forest, with contamination parameter set to 0.25 (=25% anomalies).
+However, this is a problem because the anomalies in our dataset appear randomly and hence the proportion varies from 0% to For this experiment, we prepared a dataset containing 25% anomalies and tested the behavior of the Isolation Forest, with contamination parameter set to 0.25 (=25% anomalies).
 The result of the experiment shows Figure X.